10 Snakes Which Are Pure Rainforest Spawn

 Source: iNaturalist user Tony Rebelo – CC BY-SA 4.0

-This long, thin species averages at 60-100cm, and is primarily found in the rainforests of eastern Ecuador and Peru, with occasional sightings in Brazil.
-The black-skinned parrot snake mainly sticks to tree branches, where its light weight enables it to move through the rainforest canopy with ease, whereas a boa constrictor would be halting and clumsy.
+This long, thin species averages at 100cm, and is primarily found in the rainforests of eastern Ecuador and Peru, with occasional sightings in Brazil.
+The black-skinned parrot snake (Leptophis nigromarginatus) mainly sticks to tree branches, where its light weight enables it to move through the rainforest canopy with ease, unlike a clumsy boa constrictor.

 This version differentiates from other parrot snakes by its black outline to each green scale.
-Leptophis nigromarginatus only became an official species in 2022 as it was originally considered to be a species of the main parrot snake (Leptophis ahateulla).
-There was so much genetic variation across the different rainforest regions and misty valleys and humid mountain forests of South America that there were clearly several hidden species hidden in one, and this was elevated to independence alongside Leptophis dibernardoi of Brazil.
+Leptophis nigromarginatus only became an official species in 2022, as it was originally considered to be a species of the giant parrot snake (Leptophis ahateulla).
+There was so much genetic variation across the misty valleys and humid forests of South America that there were clearly several hidden species hidden in one, and hence, this was elevated to independence alongside Leptophis dibernardoi of Brazil.

 10 Crowned false boa